 “You know, I can’t praise you enough for how easy you are to work with.
 Walking through the whole thing helped us, you know help set up the job.
 I mean you guys bent over backwards.”

-Going forward Nick and his project team at Whiting-Turner think that the SmartRock is “probably a standard now moving forward.
+Going forward the team at Whiting-Turner think that the SmartRock is “probably a standard now moving forward.
 I would definitely use it the same way I did out here.”